-Evaluate the appropriateness of accounting policies used based on the accounting policies disclosed in Note 1 the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the Company's ability to continue as a going concern.
-If we conclude that a material significant doubt on the company's ability to continue as a going concern.
+Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the Company's ability to continue as a going concern.
 If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the financial report or, if such disclosures are inadequate, to modify our opinion.
 Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
-However, future events or conditions may cause the Company to cease to continue as a going concern.
+However, future events or conditions may cause the

-· Conclude on the appropriateness of the directors' use of the going concern basis of accounting and, based on whether the financial report represents the underlying transactions and events in a manner that achieves fair presentation.
+Conclude on the appropriateness of the directors' use of the going concern basis of accounting and, based on whether the financial report represents the underlying transactions and events in a manner that achieves fair presentation.